mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 To collect recurring payments on Shopify, I'd need to use a third-party Shopify app, and I hate doing that.
 In my experience, Shopify apps are low-quality, and they require me to share broad access to my customers' information, including customers whose purchase never touches the third-party integration.

-Still, compared to other options, an auto-renew option has a pretty good bang for its buck in terms of testing customers' willingness to subscribe.
+Still, compared to other experiments, an auto-renew option has a pretty good bang for its buck in terms of testing customers' willingness to subscribe.
 If I just added another option on the license purchase page, like "Or purchase a yearly subscription for 10% off," it would tell me whether any customers are willing to subscribe.

 It would be relatively easy to add a subscription button, and we likely wouldn't have to change any of our other processes or systems because the subscriptions would just show up as regular Shopify orders.